 9.c.
 Significantly alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner that would result in significant erosion or siltation on-site or off-site? Х The pr and ro feature 2, and Discussion: The proposed project does not involve the alteration of the course of a stream or river.
 The project involves the construction of 21,355 sq. ft. of impervious surface associated with house and road construction.
 The proposed development on the project parcel will include drainage features that have been approved by the Department of Public Works.
-With Mitigation Measures 1, 2, and 15 to address potential impacts during construction activities, the project will have a less than significant impact. alterati The potential development of the three remaining vacant parcels would also not involve the alteration of the course of a stream or river and would require a drainage and grading plan subject to the approval of the Drainage Section which has taken over drainage review for the Department of Public Works. e: Project Plans, Project Location, County October 2016), Department of Public Work G Biological R esources Eva luation 9.d.
+With Mitigation Measures 1, 2, and 15 to address potential impacts during construction activities, the project will have a less than significant impact. alterati otential development of the three remaining ion of the course of a stream or river and we proval of the Drainage Section which has ta Works. ould require a drainage and grading plan s subject to e: Project Plans, Project Location, County October 2016), Department of Public Work G Biological R esources Eva luation 9.d.
 Significantly alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or significantly increase the rate or amount of surface runoff in a manner that would result in flooding onsite or off-site?
 X Discus potenti ssion: Pursuant to the discussion in Sectio al futures projects on the remaining vacant ns 9.a. and 9. parcels will ha c., the proposave a less than ed project and n significant im l any ipact. e: Project Plans, Project Location, County of October 2016), Department of Public Work G Biological R esources Eva luation 9.e.
 Create or contribute runoff water that would exceed the capacity of existing or planned stormwater drainage systems or provide significant additional sources of polluted runoff?
-X sion: Pursuant to the discussion in Section projects on the remaining vacant parcels w · • ' ntial Meado e: Project Plans, Project Location, County of which Property Drainage Analysis (dated December Road Drainage Analysis (dated December Road Drainage Analysis) nber 28, 2016 9.f.
-Significantly degrade surface or ground- water water quality? Х Discus sion: As discussed in Section 9 h, the im- olementation (of the accordat ed mitigation measure, would minimize degradation of surface or groundwater water quality.
+X sion: Pursuant to the discussion in Sectio projects on the remaining vacant parcels w ' ntial Meado e: Project Plans, Project Location, County of w Property Drainage Analysis (dated December Road Drainage Analysis (dated December) mber 28, 2016 9.f.
+Significantly degrade surface or ground- water water quality? Х Diecue sion: As discussed in Section 9 h, the im nlementation (of the accordat ed mitigation measure, would minimize degradation of surface or groundwater water quality.
 Thus, the project and any potential future projects on the remaining vacant parcels will pose a less than significant impact.